python/cherry-picker/readme.rst

-    --abort        Abort current cherry-pick and clean up branch --continue     Continue cherry-pick, push, and clean up branch --no-push      Changes won't be pushed to remote --config-path  Path to config file
+    --abort        Abort current cherry-pick and clean up branch --continue     Continue cherry-pick, push, and clean up branch --no-push      Changes won't be pushed to remote --no-auto-pr   PR creation page won't be automatically opened in the web browser or if GH_AUTH is set, the PR won't be automatically opened through API.
+    --config-path  Path to config file
                    (`.cherry_picker.toml` from project root by default)